zhbhun/frontend-learning/language/javascript/library/ui/diagrams/README.md

   - https://github.com/antvis/F6 - F6 is a graph visualization engine which provides quick and smooth operations on mobile devices.
   - https://github.com/antvis/G6 - A Graph Visualization Framework in JavaScript.

+- [moveable](https://github.com/daybrush/moveable) - Draggable refers to the ability to drag and move targets.
+Resizable indicates whether the target's width and height can be increased or decreased.

 ## 白板

 - https://github.com/jgraph/drawio